mikef-nl/WinFCU/README.md

 WinFCU can be run interactivly, as a scheduled task or as a service

+## Inno Setup

+The WinFCU-x64-2.4.15.0.exe installer is created using "Inno Setup Compiler" v5.6.1(a)

+## Installing WinFCU

 When installing WinFCU you have 3 options to choose from (Program Files are always installed.
 These are the WinFCU executable and require DLL Files);

 - Configuration Files.
 These are the WinFCU.exe.config and the log4net.config